xilun/cbwin/README.md

     1
     xilun@WINWIN:/mnt/c/Users/xilun/Documents/Projects/cbwin/vs$

-Unfortunately Windows does not allow to replace open files, and that includes `.exe` that have been used to launch a process that is still running (the above session was launched from an `outbash.exe` copied out of the `Release/` directory, otherwise it would have failed).
-Win32 also has no equivalent of `exec()`, so we would not be able to update a running `outbash.exe` anyway.

 # warnings

 For now running *interactive* Win32 console tools in the same console as a WSL bash session (for example: `wrun cmd` or `wcmd python`) does not work well.
 The main problems seem to be related to the console switching internal modes (charset, but not only) between the Win32 and the WSL world.
 I don't know yet if something nice enough to use in that